Push/Pull logoPush/Pull

 Often, yes.
 Lower body compounds tend to drive higher systemic fatigue.
 It is normal to need more rest on squats and deadlifts than on curls or lateral raises.

-Does shorter rest build more muscle because it “burns” more?
+Does shorter rest build more muscle because it burns more?

 The burn is not the goal.
 Short rest can increase metabolic stress, but if it reduces the load you can use or the reps you can perform, it may reduce the total high-quality work you do.
-Rest enough to keep volume and technique strong.
+Rest enough to keep volume and execution strong.

 Do I need the exact same rest time every workout?